-The COVID-19 Financial Relief Fund for summer quarter 2021 is now open and closes at 5 p.m. on Tuesday, June 29.
+The COVID-19 Financial Relief Fund for fall quarter 2021 is now open and closes at 5 p.m. on Dec.
+17

 Are you a Highline College student with expenses related to the COVID-19 pandemic?
 You may qualify for the COVID-19 Financial Relief Fund.
 Highline College has multiple funding sources available.
 If you have experienced financial hardship due to COVID-19, we encourage you to apply.
 Funding sources include but are not limited to: Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA) and Highline College Foundation.

-Each eligible student may receive a maximum award of up to $900 for summer quarter.
+Each eligible student may receive a maximum award of up to $1,500 for Fall quarter.
 These funds may be applied toward food, rent, tuition and fees, books or course materials, child care and health care, and other educational related needs.
 Please note: tuition cannot be paid directly from these funds.

 Who is Eligible?

 Each funding source available has different eligibility criteria.
 We encourage students who have experienced financial hardship due to the COVID-19 pandemic to apply.
 Once we receive your application, our team will determine if you are eligible for any of the funds we have available.
 However all of our funds do have requirements listed below:

 - Be enrolled for Fall Quarter 2021.

 - Demonstrates financial need due to the COVID-19 pandemic.